Pen To Print

 How To Submit:

-We are looking for pieces (poetry, prose, fiction etc.) around our autumn theme ‘Difference.’
+We are looking for pieces (poetry, prose, fiction etc.) around our new theme of ‘Misunderstandings.’
 What does the word mean to you in terms of your personal or creative life?
 We’d love to hear your perspectives so please do start submitting!
-Our theme changes in January and we are inviting you to think about ‘Misunderstandings.’
-You are welcome to start submitting on this now.

 Any contributions should include an image of the writer and any copyright-free images you would like us to use (adhering to our submission guidelines) to illustrate your work.
 For any images/ video content that include you, or someone identifiable, we will need a permissions form.
 This will be sent to you.
 Write On!
 Extra is also happy to accept video or audio content.
 Please include contact details and any relevant social media IDs, such as Instagram, X, Threads, Substack or Facebook.